The best and most comfortable slipcovered sofas of 2022 & how to pick them

 Chaise lounges, corner modules, single seaters and the entire works – all slipcovered.
 You just name it!

-So if you’re looking for a large deep and soft slipcovered couch that also can be turned into a sectional – you won’t find a better option.
+So if you’re looking for a large deep and soft slipcovered sofa that also can be turned into a sectional – you won’t find a better option.

 To make things even better (and weirder), the Lounge II petite has been built outdoor ready.
 To show they mean business, they even use Sunbrella-acrylic fabric on it alongside water-repellant and mold resistant cushions.